Supreme God in Islam

 Dichotomy in Quran

-Muslims consider the God who gave the knowledge of Quran to be the Supreme God where as the God in Quran indicates towards some other God who is Supreme.
+Muslims consider the God who gave the knowledge of Quran to be the Supreme God whereas the God in Quran indicates towards some other God who is Supreme.
 In Surah Furqan 25: 52 - 59 the God of Quran talks about some other Supreme God.
+First of all let us look at the verses from Quran below where God in Quran says "worship me".

 God in Quran says "Worship Me"